-While it may be important in some cases to unite provider and patient in the same physical location, for many patients, the ease and convenience of blended counseling can more than make up for the loss of face to face interaction.
+While it may be important in some cases to unite provider and patient in the same physical location, for many patients, the ease and convenience of blended counseling can more than make up for the loss of face-to-face interaction.

 How Does It Look?

-Of course, most blended care still involves face to face interaction—it’s just via video chat instead of in-person.
+Of course, most blended care still involves face-to-face interaction—it’s just via video chat instead of in-person.

-Blended care will generally include at least some in-person interaction, whether that’s just to fill out some initial forms, to meet for the initial intake, or for a portion of the regular sessions.
+Blended care will generally include at least some in-person interaction, whether that’s just to fill out some initial counseling forms, to meet for the initial intake, or for a portion of the regular sessions.